mastersign/mysql-federated/README.md

 # MySQL Federated

-> Mirror tables from one MySQL server as federated tables into another MySQL server.
+> Link tables from one MySQL server as federated tables into another MySQL server.

 ## Usage
 Create federated tables on server _b_, which point to the data on server _a_.